FAQ's &

 football, volleyball, homecoming, kids clinic fundraiser,

-2 comp Saturdays - dates TBD.
+at least2 comp Saturday practices per month - dates TBD.

 OCTOBER: